yc1111/VeriBench/README.md

-# LedgerBench
+# VeriBench

 [Home page](https://www.comp.nus.edu.sg/~dbsystem/fintech-Ledgerbench/#/)

 ## Overview

-This repository implements LedgerBench, a benchmark framework for ledger databases outlined in IEEE Data Engineering Bulletin [paper](http://sites.computer.org/debull/A22june/A22JUNE-CD.pdf#page=61) (June 2022).
-LedgerBench evaluates all main components of a ledger database, namely ledger storage, query processing, verification, and auditing.
+This repository implements VeriBench, a benchmark framework for database systems with verifiability.
+VeriBench evaluates all main components of a verifiability-enabled database, namely authenticated data structure, query processing, verification, and auditing.
 It provides comprehensive performance analysis with verification-aware micro- and macro-benchmarks.
-Meanwhile, LedgerBench provides user friendly extensible APIs.
+Meanwhile, VeriBench provides user friendly extensible APIs.
 Users can easily add their customized workloads and new ledger databases for benchmarking.

 ## Code structure